CLAVVS: 2020 - 2021: O

 CLAVVS premiered a video for new single "Dance in Place" with Under the Radar (magazine) on Monday, October 12, 2020 ahead of the full release on Tuesday, October 13, 2020.
 Under the Radar described the song and video as "infectious [and] joyous."
 In November 2020, CLAVVS followed up with a second single and video for "Heyi."

 On July 29, 2021 CLAVVS released their sophomore album O, which included 2020 singles "Dance in Place" and "Heyi" as well as 2021 single "Stay Forever".
 "Dance in Place" is featured in the season finale of Mindy Kaling's HBO series The Sex Lives of College Girls.
 CLAVVS released the O remixes on November 19, 2021, featuring tracks by WHY?'s Yoni Wolf, Treasure Fingers, and Marsh's electronic solo project draigh.

 2022 - Present

-On October 2023, CLAVVS released the stand alone single "Interference".
+In October 2023, CLAVVS released the stand alone single "Interference".
 The track was followed up by an official remix by Treasure Fingers, which released on November 30, 2023.
 Shortly after, CLAVVS released "Get Down" on December 21, 2023.
 The track was a collaboration with Chico Mann of Antibalas and was featured in a Michael Kors ad campaign.
 On January 31 of 2024, the band released the single "House on Fire".

-CLAVVS released a collaborative EP titled A Dream Away with Graham Marsh’s solo project, draigh on December 12, 2024.
+CLAVVS released a collaborative EP titled A Dream Away with Graham Marsh's solo project, draigh on December 12, 2024.
 It featured the songs "Daydream", "Radio", "Clouds", and "It's Coming Back Around".